frida/frida-gum/README.md

 ## Binaries

-Download a devkit for statically linking into your own .dll/.dylib/.so from the Frida [releases][] page.
+Download a devkit for statically linking into your own projects from the Frida [releases][] page.

 [frida-core]: https://github.com/frida/frida-core